 The draw was made using an online random number selector.
 Please phone Ted on 503533 if you have not been contacted.
 Thanks for your support.

 Confessions are not being heard until further notice.
-The Bishops have asked that, instead, all should make a Perfect Act of Contrition, which means true sorrow for our sins and a resolution not to sin again when we realise how we offend God by our sinful words, deeds and omissions in contrast to the immeasurable love and mercy that He continually shows us.
+The Bishops have asked that, in the meantime, all should make a Perfect Act of Contrition, which means true sorrow for our sins and a resolution not to sin again when we realise how we offend God by our sinful words, deeds and omissions in contrast to the immeasurable love and mercy that He continually shows us.
 We also resolve to confess the more serious sins to a priest once confession is available again.
 Below is a video of Pope Francis’ message in this regard.